Spectral Condition for $\mu$P under Width-Depth Scaling: Spectral Condition for General Residual Networks

 \subsubsection{Problem Setup}

 We now extend the spectral analysis from one- and two-layer residual blocks to the general case of $k$-layer residual blocks, where $k \ge 2$ is a fixed $\Theta(1)$ constant.
+The fixed-$k$ assumption is important: we do not address regimes where the internal block depth itself scales with width or network depth.
 Specifically, we consider a residual network of depth $L$ whose forward propagation is given by

 Here, each residual block consists of a depth-$k$ linear transformation, with $\{\mW_l^{(i)}\}_{i=1}^k$ denoting the weight matrices within the $l$-th block.
 As in the previous sections, $\vh_{L+1}(\vx)$ denotes the network output used to compute the loss.
-As in the two-layer block case, our goal is to characterize the spectral condition that ensures $\mu$P Principle~\ref{principle: mup} in this setting.
+As in the two-layer block case, our goal is to derive a spectral condition for realizing $\mu$P Principle~\ref{principle: mup} in this setting.

-In the following, we show that although increasing the internal block depth $k$ introduces higher-order interactions between weight updates, the resulting spectral conditions admit a simple and systematic characterization, and do not fundamentally alter the algorithmic implementation of $\mu$P.
+In the following, we show that although increasing the internal block depth $k$ introduces higher-order interactions between weight updates, the resulting spectral conditions admit a simple and systematic form, and do not fundamentally alter the algorithmic implementation of $\mu$P.